tuigreet/tuigreet/README.md

                         F-key to use to open the sessions menu --kb-power [1-12]
-                        F-key to use to open the power menu
+                        F-key to use to open the power menu --show-all-sessions
+                        output a config template with all available sessions --session-config FILE
+                        path to a session configuration file
 ```

 ## Usage